 Nevada Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Nevada's 6-year SOL (NRS 11.190(1)(b)) covers reconciliations back to 2020.
 Las Vegas casino-adjacent retail tenants face insurance overcharges from specialty security riders.
-Henderson and Summerlin strip center tenants should check management fee calculations and utility allocation methods.
+A worked example below shows a $10,260 recovery from a single Henderson strip center tenant.

 Nevada's six-year statute of limitations for written contracts provides commercial tenants with a meaningful recovery window.
-The state has no dedicated commercial CAM statute, and Nevada's unique commercial real estate market, dominated by Las Vegas' tourism-adjacent retail corridor and strip center development across the metro, generates CAM billing patterns shaped by the market's extreme climate costs and unique insurance dynamics for properties in close proximity to casino complexes.
+No dedicated commercial CAM statute exists, and Nevada's unique commercial real estate market, dominated by Las Vegas' tourism-adjacent retail corridor and strip center development across the metro, generates CAM billing patterns shaped by the market's extreme climate costs and unique insurance dynamics for properties in close proximity to casino complexes.

 Nevada has no statute specifically protecting commercial tenants in CAM disputes.
 The Nevada Landlord-Tenant Law (NRS Chapter 118A) applies to residential tenancies.
 Commercial leases in Nevada are governed by general contract law.